mwidjaja1/3pfl/README.md

 Pros get a free sticker/iron-on patch via our [homepage form](https://linktr.ee/3pfl).
 This is our way of saying thanks for joining the team!
 [These are the instructions for applying the Iron On Patch](https://d3ccuprjuqkp1j.cloudfront.net/SupportImages/PDFinstructions/Iron-On_Instructions_2021.pdf?utm_source=offline&utm_medium=productinstructions&utm_campaign=instructionsheet2022).

 ## 5. Tie Protocol 🤝
 You're strongly encouraged to tie with your teammates in Challenge Games and acknowledge your teammates in Trophy Games.
-Here's how:

-1. One player must initiate by spamming NOO x3
-2. If the other player spams NOO x3 or sends a 👍, both players must tie.
-3. If the other player does NOT respond with NOO x3 or a 👍, both players should play normally.
-This is allowed, just don't bully your teammate unnecessarily.

-It is against the rules to:
+You can initiate ties by spamming 'NOO x3'.
+If your teammate responds with 'NOO x3' or 👍, both must tie and/or help each other.
+No response means play normally.
+That said, it is against the rules to:

 1. Backstab a player after an agreement
 2. Taunt or grief a teammate in a 1v1 game, even if they didn't agree to tie/acknowledge.